bombasticSlacks/Aspirant/Game/Bastion.md

 Shield Bash - You may block an enemy attack at a -2.
 If you succeed, they are knocked down.

-Strike True - If an enemy is prone, and you make a melee attack against them, you receive a +4 to hit, and you add 3 to your damage roll.|
+Strike True - If an enemy is prone, and you make a melee attack against them, you receive a +4 to hit, and you add 3 to your damage roll.

+---

+### Master
+#### Master Block
+You get an additional reaction which you can use to block attacks.